RPA Was Built for Clicks. The AP Inbox Requires Comprehension.

 How Auxtri Approaches the Problem

-Two parallel workflows, both built on reading comprehension instead of scripted clicks.
+Three parallel workflows, all built on reading comprehension instead of scripted clicks.

 For Vendor Inquiries